When faced with the extreme and widespread challenges of the day, there is only one way forward:

 -Anne Wells, Unite Founder & Director

-- That through generous, courageous and selfless service, we have the capacity to make a difference.
+That through generous, courageous and selfless service, we all have the capacity to make a difference.

-- In Effective Altruism, focusing on the most effective solutions to the most pressing problems.
+In Effective Altruism, focusing on the most effective solutions to the world’s most pressing problems.

-- In always asking questions, LISTENING carefully, and doing everything possible to ensure, above all else, we do no harm.
+In asking questions, LISTENING carefully, and doing everything possible to ensure, above all else, we do no harm.

 Unite's role is tO:

-- Communicate local needs to existing and potential donors in America.
+Communicate effectively those needs and strategic solutions to existing and potential donors in America.

-- Provide funds as well as ongoing support, assistance and professional development and coaching to our partners as we work together to address need.
+Provide funds as well as ongoing support, assistance and professional development and coaching to our partners in Tanzania as we work together to address need.

-- Evaluate the short- and long-term impact of our investments, consistently examine the consequences of our actions, and re-evaluate or shift as needed to accommodate local challenges or change or directions and to ensure maximum impact and greatest outcomes over time.
+Evaluate the short- and long-term impact of our investments, consistently examine the consequences of our actions, and re-evaluate or shift as needed to accommodate local challenges and be ready to change directions to ensure maximum impact and greatest outcomes over time.

-- Whenever possible and appropriate, empower grantees to become self-sustaining through the provision and advancement of income-generating projects and, if necessary, access to a wider international audience.
+Whenever possible and appropriate, empower grantees to become self-sufficient through the provision and advancement of income-generating projects and, if necessary, access to a wider international audience.